zichongkao/selectstarsql/beazley.md

   <sql-quiz-option
     data-value="int_column"
     data-statement="WHERE ex_age"
     data-hint="SQL can evaluate the truth-value of almost anything.
-The 'age' column is filled with integers.
+The 'ex_age' column is filled with integers.
 The rule for integers is 0 is false and everything else is true, so only rows with non-zero ages will be returned." data-correct="true"
     ></sql-quiz-option>
    <sql-quiz-option